JeodC/PortMaster-Descent3/README.md

 The included pilot file is tailored to retro handhelds with a combination of joystick and gptokeyb controls, since the port does not use `gamecontrollerdb.txt`.
 The launchscript selects this pilot file by default, but you can modify the name by opening the file in a text editor.

-You can modify game options in `d3.ini`.
+You can modify game options in `d3.ini` or ingame using buttons--R1 to scroll options, START to confirm.

 ## Default Gameplay Controls
 You can use the `D-PAD` buttons in menus to select items and scroll pages.